13 Stunning Photo Spots in Regensburg, Germany for Instagram

 9. Old Town Hall (Altes Rathaus)

-The Old Town Hall is one of those spots where I wished I had arrived earlier—but even with people in the shot, it was beautiful.
-The yellow facade, old clock tower, and medieval details are all stunning.
+The Old Town Hall is one of those spots where I wished I had arrived earlier, but even with people in the shot, it was beautiful.
+The yellow building, old clock tower, and medieval vibes all come together for the perfect framing.
 It’s also historically significant as the venue for Roman assemblies.
 A photo here is basically mandatory on your trip to Regensburg.

 Google Maps Location: Here